How to Bake Gluten Free Fish and Chips

 Sauces to go with Fish and Chips

-If you’re looking for a little different flavor or want to try something new, we recommend the sauces below.
+If you’re looking for a little different flavor or want to try something new, we recommend our 5-Minute Homemade Chipotle Aioli or our Homemade Big Mac Sauce (Copycat Recipe).

 Baked (Crispy!)
 Gluten Free Fish and Chips